 We really didn’t have a bad meal in Japan to be honest.
 Japan is serious about their food, there is much care and precision that goes into every dish.

-Something we admired, even though this was a challenge for us, was how quiet people are.
+Something we admired, even though this was a challenge for us, was how soft spoken people are compared to our booming voices which echoed when we were careless and probably considered obnoxious.
 Go on the subway and you can hear crickets.
 No one is talking, people aren’t glued to their phones either, they are just sitting peacefully or reading manga.
 It was quite soothing, but difficult for me as I am a chatty Cathy and use this time to make small talk.
 We also never heard anyone yelling on the streets.
 When we stayed at our Airbnb we were in apartment buildings with locals.
 We never once heard footsteps, doors shut, talking, or anything from neighbors’ nextdoor, above, or below us.
 It was so quiet!

 The last thing we are going to note here would be the bicycle culture.
 Many people get by via bicycle in the cities we visited and we loved it.
 We ended up having bikes for our 10 days in Kyoto and it was the best decision ever.
 We were able to get around quickly, catch a nice breeze from the scorching humid weather, explore more of the surrounding area, and be a little more environmentally friendly.
 Drivers and locals all respect cyclists, I never once felt like a taxi or bus was going to run me down like I’ve felt in Seoul.
 I felt safe on the bicycle and would do it all over again.